martijnat/littleminimarkov/README.md

-# tinymarkov
+# Little Mini Markov (LLM)

 Simple tiny markov chain implementation to generate text.
+I wanted to see how simple I could make it with half coherent ouput.

 It will train on plaintext ascii input to learn to predict the next character.
 For each 3 character input, it will generate a 4th input and then continue from there.

-The output isn't that coherent but it was a test to see how simple I could make this.
+It learns by reading every 4 bytes of data and recording how often it sees it.
+It will then compress the data to 2 bit precision, scaled by each 3 byte prefix.
+When generating it will use the relative probability of each 4th byte to randomly generate each succesive byte.

 # sample output